rogerhu/compsci_guides/Clone-Graph.md

 - Adjacency Matrix: We can use an adjacency matrix to store the graph, but a sparse graph will cause an unneeded worst-case runtime.
 - Topological Sort: We can use topological sort when a directed graph is used and returns an array of the nodes where each node appears before all the nodes it points to.
 In order to have a topological sorting, the graph must not contain any cycles.

-The difference is only in the traversal of DFS and BFS.
+Note: The difference is only in the traversal of DFS and BFS.
 DFS explores the depths of the graph first and BFS explores the breadth.

 ## 3: P-lan